dbernheisel/dbernheisel.github.io/src/pages/blog/liveview-multi-step-form/index.md

 1. At some point, if we accept user input for `duration`, then we we'd want to extend the `end_time` with the new duration.

-Now I have some fields, I need to compute them into my event record somehow.
+Now I have some fields, I need to compute them into my event struct somehow.
 This is how it needs to end up:

 ```elixir